SCS Software

-SCS Software s.r.o. is a Czech video game development company based in Prague, Czech Republic.
+SCS Software s.r.o. is a video game developer based in Prague, Czech Republic.
 It primarily produces simulation games for Microsoft Windows, macOS, and Linux, including the 18 Wheels of Steel and Truck Simulator series.
+The name is an initialism based on the surnames of the three founders, Pavel Šebor, Martin Český and Petr Šebor.

 Games

 Bus Driver

 SCS released a bus driving simulator, Bus Driver, in 2007.
-Later in 2014, an iOS version of Bus Driver was released, entitled Bus Driver – Pocket Edition.
+Later in 2014, an iOS version of Bus Driver was released, Bus Driver – Pocket Edition.